 This is not the only roadblock to bring a medical malpractice case in our state; the medical malpractice statute of limitations Florida lawmakers have created is one of the shortest on the books at (2) two years.
 There are a few arguments for extending this otherwise hard deadline which are more fully discussed in this article from the Florida Bar Association.

 Given the strength of conviction in those decisions, one might presume that it would not be long before the Florida Supreme Court expressly takes the same view in cases like Santiago.
 However, our Fort Myers medical malpractice lawyers know there is one wild card: Politics.

 At the time of the 2014 and 2017 rulings, the Florida Supreme Court had a liberal-leaning majority on the bench who tipped the scales in those earlier cases.
 Gov. Ron DeSantis replaced those three with more conservative, business-friendly justices.
 These new dynamics could well tip the court in the other direction – or they could choose not to review the case at all.

-For more information on filing a Florida medical malpractice wrongful death lawsuit, contact The Garvin Firm at 800.977.7017 for a free initial consultation.
+For more information on filing a Florida medical malpractice wrongful death lawsuit, contact the experienced attorneys at Garvin Injury Law by calling 800.977.7017 for a free initial consultation.